 Changing your routine and getting the whole family on board can seem like a challenge.
 But there are small steps you can take that will have a big impact on you and your family’s health and wellbeing.
 NSW Health’s Healthy Eating Active Living website is full of great resources, tips and helpful information on how you can live a healthy lifestyle.
 Check out its ‘Getting started’ page for some simple changes that could become part of your day-to-day routine.
-It also has some tips for healthy eating during COVID-19 and some healthy recipes to try.
+It also has some healthy recipes to try.
 And if you’ve ever wondered just how healthy your lifestyle is, you can also take the healthy habits quiz.
 The quiz will identify where you might be able to make changes to lead a healthier lifestyle, as well as signpost you to any further help and support that’s out there.
 Click the image below to take the quiz.

 Quick Meals for Kooris

 Quick Meals for Kooris is a program that supports Aboriginal people to prepare easy, low-cost family meals using available ingredients.
 But the recipes can be made and enjoyed by anyone!
 We’ve turned some of the recipes from the Quick Meals for Kooris home cookbook into videos demonstrating how to prepare and cook the meals.
 Watch the playlist below.